thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 }
 ```

-Upon suceeding, we're done our dependency is green.
+Upon succeeding, we're done our dependency is green.
 Failing that, we still try to mark our query green by just running it and seeing what happens.
 Running the query handles the case where we need to produce a new value, but that value is equal to our cached value.
-`run_query` is a helper that matches on `QueryKey` and dispatches the appropiate function call for our query, throwing away the result.
+`run_query` is a helper that matches on `QueryKey` and dispatches the appropriate function call for our query, throwing away the result.

 That's everything `query` does.
 Our query engine may be rudimentary but it is complete.